 Paradise Island may be small, but there are several even smaller, largely uninhabited islands around it.
-Athol Island and Blue Lagoon Island are just a few hundred metres from the east shore and can be explored by boat rented or chartered from one the many marinas around the island.
+Athol Island and Blue Lagoon Island are just a few hundred meters from the east shore and can be explored by boat rented or chartered from one of the many marinas around the island.

-- You want to stay close to the conveniences of the capital but outside of the crowded city
+Stay in Paradise Island if you are looking for a more luxury resort experience, with plenty of high-end shopping; you want to stay close to the conveniences of the capital but outside of the crowded city.

-Best Places to Stay in the Bahamas – Paradise Island:FIND BEST HOTELS IN PARADISE ISLAND
+Best Places to Stay in the Bahamas in Paradise Island for first-timers:🔍FIND BEST HOTELS IN PARADISE ISLAND

-Eleuthera Island is a long, thin curve of land, about 30 kilometres east of New Providence.
-The island is particularly popular with tourists due to the long stretches of soft pink sand that make the beaches here so famous.
+Eleuthera Island is a long, thin curve of land, about 30 kilometers east of New Providence.
+The island is particularly popular with tourists due to the 110 miles long with magnificent pink-white beaches, sheltered coves, bluffs, cliffs, and pineapple fields.

 In addition to being the name of the main island, Eleuthera also refers to the chain of smaller islands that surrounds it.